 Due to the Authorities' crack-down on personal data transfer and processing, it is harder to pull out secondary and third-party data.
 Thus, businesses need to acquire more first-party data from private traffic domains like WeChat Official Account and Mini Program, which enables 100% data ownership.

-When assisting EHL, a top hospitality management university, with recruiting students from China, IT Consultis plugged the school's WeChat Official Account with Jing Social to effectively nurture leads.
+When assisting EHL, a top hospitality management university, with recruiting students from China, IT Consultis plugged the school's WeChat Official Account with a Social CRM tool to effectively nurture leads.

 Our strategies involved collecting key data from users, automatically processing them based on a customized Lead Scoring System, and profiling them into different groups of prospects.